Know Before You Go

 What should I pack?
 How can I get there?
 How old do I need to be to order a glass of wine?
 What kind of currency is used--and where are the ATMs?
 It's always best to prepare for your trip in advance, so you can make the most of every moment of your stay once you arrive.
 This handy quick-reference page places essential information at your fingertips.
 Still have questions?
 Just ask us!

 As the capital of the State of Wisconsin, Madison has made its mark on the map in a number of ways.
-Our estimated population in 2013 was 243,344 (more than 500,000 people live in the Greater Madison area) and we are located 79 miles northwest of Milwaukee, 136 miles southwest of Green Bay and 147 miles northwest of Chicago.
+Our estimated population in 2013 was 243,344 (more than 500,000 people live in the Greater Madison area) and we are located 79 miles west of Milwaukee, 136 miles southwest of Green Bay and 147 miles northwest of Chicago.

 Geographically speaking, Madison is one of only 2 U.S. cities built on an isthmus.
 Nestled between lakes Monona and Mendota, Madison is renowned for its beautiful four-season scenery and wealth of options for outdoor recreation, from biking and hiking to playing in and on the lakes.
 In total, Madison has five area lakes, more than 260 parks and more than 120 miles of shared-use trails and paths.